PrepVector/applied-ml-uber-eta-prediction/README.md

 4. **model**: Directory for saving and loading the model.pkl file.

-5. **notebooks**: Google Colab notebooks for cleaning, preprocessing, feature engineering
+5. **notebooks**: Google Colab notebooks for cleaning, preprocessing, feature engineering for reference

 6. **references**: Contains documents with references used in the project.